pds-futurejobs

 ['Product page','no']

-The service owner in practice: role, tasks and understanding of service
+The IT service owner in practice: role, responsibilities, and understanding of service

 Course